Zigzag goldenrod

 Flowering period: September

-Attaining a mature height of 1-3’, zigzag goldenrod grows best under partial shade to shade and in soils of moderately wet to moderately dry moisture.
-The plant is known to form extensive colonies through spreading via rhizomes, and due to its handsome appearance and outstanding wildlife value, it is well suited to be a cornerstone plant of the shade garden.
-Other woodland wildflowers that also display a colony-forming habit and thus show potential as groundcovers include white wood aster and jumpseed.
+Native to NE Ohio moist and mesic forests, zigzag goldenrod has outstanding shade tolerance.
+The plant is known to form extensive colonies through spreading rhizomes, and with its handsome form, it is well suited to be a cornerstone plant of the shade garden.
+Other woodland wildflowers that also display a colony-forming habit include white wood aster, foamflower, and jumpseed.